michaelvl/osm-analytic-tracker/kubernetes/README.md

    the recent minutely diff.
 A very large influx of changesets might cause small increased delays in the tracker.

+- *osmtracker_changeset_filter_in*, *osmtracker_changeset_filter_out* -
+   changeset filter requests sent into the message bus (in) and changeset filter request handled (out).
+If the difference between these metrics increase, scale up the filter deployment.

+- *osmtracker_changeset_filter_processing_time_seconds* - histogram with
+   processing time for filter events.

+- *osmtracker_changeset_analysis_in*, *osmtracker_changeset_analysis_out* -
+   changeset analysis requests sent into the message bus (in) and changeset analysis requests handled (out).
+If the difference between these metrics increase, scale up the analysis deployment.

+- *osmtracker_changeset_analysis_processing_time_seconds* - histogram with
+   processing time for changeset analysis events.

+- *osmtracker_changeset_refresh_in*, *osmtracker_changeset_refresh_out* -
+   changeset refresh requests sent into the message bus (in) and changeset refresh requests handled (out).
+If the difference between these metrics increase, scale up the analysis deployment.

+- *osmtracker_changeset_refresh_processing_time_seconds* - histogram with
+   processing time for changeset refresh events.

+- *osmtracker_backend_processing_time_seconds* - histogram with processing time
+   for backend refresh events.

 ## Kubernetes Network Policies

 The Helm-based deployment supports deploying Kubernetes network policies to